utkarsh-ls/You-ll-WIN/scenes/act1.md

 `_.fifteencigs = true`

-n: YOU USED *FEAR OF BEING UNLOVED*
+n: YOU USED *FEAR OF BEING A FAILURE*

 (#act1b)